 You should also avoid medicine that contains aspirin or ibuprofen (Advil, Motrin).

 When you are on a bland diet:

 Noel MB, Thompson M, Wadland WC, Holtrop JS.
-Nutrition and Family Medicine.
+Nutrition and family medicine.
 In: Rakel RE, Rakel DP eds.
 Textbook of Family Medicine.
 8th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 37.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 37.

 Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.